 A large debate in the mortgage realm is whether a 15-year or 30-year mortgage is better.
 The truth is, it all depends on what the borrower can afford.
 Typically, a 15-year fixed mortgage will have a lower rate than a 30-year mortgage, but the monthly payment will be significantly higher due to a shorter time frame to pay the loan back.
 The benefit of a 30-year fixed mortgage is the opportunity to have lower monthly payments that are more budget-friendly to borrowers.
 The big downside is that homeowners will pay thousands more in interest over the life of the loan with a 30-year mortgage than a 15-year one.
 Borrowers must take a detailed look at their finances in order to determine which option will be better for them in the long run.

-The 6 best cash-out refinance lenders of December 2019
+6 best cash-out refinance lenders of 2020

 Quicken Loans: Best for customer satisfaction

 Known for its great customer service, Quicken Loans has been helping borrowers for over three decades.
 With low rates and flexible loan options, Quicken Loans seems to have a product for everyone.
 Quicken Loans has also been awarded No. 1 in Customer Satisfaction by J.D.
 Power nine times.
 The application process with Quicken Loans is completely online or over the phone, allowing borrowers to get a mortgage from the comfort of their own home, on their own schedule, with extended chat hours.

 Quicken Loans is currently offering some of its lowest mortgage rates in the past 10 years.
 Homeowners can apply for the following options:

 - 30-Year Fixed VA at 2.875% (3.309% APR)